Access Control

 Normally, some configuration is required:

-• groups: configure one or more administrative groups
+• groups: configure one or more local administrative groups

-• rules: configure one or more access control rules
+• rule-lists: configure one or more access control rules for each rule-list

 The entire /nacm subtree is tagged as nacm:default-deny-all.
-By default, only a superuser account can read or write any of its contents.
+By default, only a superuser account can read or write any of the /nacm contents.
 It is suggested that even read access to this data structure be controlled carefully at all times.

 The /nacm subtree is described in the ietf-netconf-acm.yang section and RFC 8341.